 Probably like many tea drinkers out there, I thought I was really doing something when I used my tea bag twice, sometimes even three times.
 It was a thrifty move for one, roughly half the price when all of the math is sorted.
 It helped the planet by putting less undue stress and expectations on tea trees, herbs or whatever variety was passing through my mug.
 And it created less waste: Less paper from when bags are all individually wrapped, less boxes to hold all the individually wrapped bags, and ultimately, less bags themselves and the little tags attached to them.

 Maybe I was thinking too much about it.
 Or, maybe I wasn’t thinking enough!
 Turns out, tea bags can do much more than just a couple of cups of tea and provide quality organic material for the compost.
 There are all sorts of life hacks to be had with old tea bags, other ways to be thrifty, ways to directly and indirectly help the environment, and ways to make even less waste by gaining something.
 All of this, and it’s still possible to squeeze out that second cup first.
 What a world.

 1. Bouquet Garni

-For those of you who don’t have a wife familiar with obscure cooking techniques, a bouquet garni is essentially a collection of herbs, spices and such included in the preparation of a dish but removed afterwards.
+For those of you who aren’t familiar with obscure cooking techniques, a bouquet garni is essentially a collection of herbs, spices and such included in the preparation of a dish but removed afterwards.
 The herbs are either bundled with string when in fresh sprig form and put into a … wait a minute … bag!
 For our purposes, we can do this with old herbal tea bags.
 How about rice with a hint of jasmine or oatmeal that has absorbed a bit of that old chai tea bag?

 2. Plant Protection